Harrison’s Columbian Ink (master)

 When returning to America on the steamer Queen of the National Line, en route from Liverpool to New York, Harrison died of natural causes on August 22, 1886.
 Just two days before the departure at Liverpool, Harrison wrote to friends saying that he was in excellent health.
 He was sixty-six years old.
 The steamer at the time of Harrison’s death was within three days of port, so he had a burial at sea.
 His relatives in Germantown awaited the arrival of Harrison only to find out about his death when the steamer arrived in New York.

-Primary Image: Harrison’s Columbian Ink bottle imaged on location by the FOHBC Virtual Museum Midwest studio led by Alan DeMaison.
+Primary Image: Both Harrison’s Columbian Ink bottles from the Michael George collection imaged on location by the FOHBC Virtual Museum Midwest studio led by Alan DeMaison.

 Support: Reference to American Bottles and Flasks and Their Ancestry by Helen McKearin and Kenneth M. Wilson, Crown Publishers Inc., New York, 1978